bloominstituteoftechnology/ios-journal-coredata/README.md

 ### Part 0 - Troubleshooting

 Before starting, run your app with the `-com.apple.CoreData.ConcurrencyDebug 1` launch argument.
-Excercise all functions of the app and note whether any Core Data concurrency assertions are triggered.
+Exercise all functions of the app and note whether any Core Data concurrency assertions are triggered.
 Were any triggered (ie. did the app crash)?
 If so, why?
 Today you'll fix these problems while simultaneously improving the overall performance of the app.

 ### Part 1 - Refactor to Prepare for Multiple Contexts